 For agile to work effectively and deliver the rapid value realization benefits expected, teams must be able to estimate quickly and simply and feel confident in their estimates to make commitments.
 Experienced agile practitioners and coaches recommend a less-granular versus more granular estimating scale for sizing of features and user stories.
 For example, scales that span 1 – 100 are too granular to be effective.
 Sizing one story at “59 points” and another at “62 points” implies a level of precision and certainty that is not realistic nor necessary when sizing features and stories.
 Teams new to relative sizing would do better to start with an approach like T-shirt sizing – XS, S, M, L, XL – and eventually convert these to a numeric scale with the help of an experienced scrum master or coach.

 Organizations and teams new to agile often struggle with the concept of sizing their work using methods other than hours of effort.
 Experienced agile coaches, scrum masters, and trainers know this and work with teams to help them cope with this.
-They teach teams that story point estimating considers the effort, duration, risk and overall complexity to size features and user stories relative to one another.
-Estimates of effort in hours is appropriate when teams break their committed stories into smaller tasks in the final steps of sprint planning.
+They teach teams that story point estimating considers the effort, duration, risk, and overall complexity to size features and user stories relative to one another.
+Estimates of effort in hours are appropriate when teams break their committed stories into smaller tasks in the final steps of sprint planning.
 Estimating the hours for the tasks required for each story is a checkpoint prior to finalizing the sprint.
 It gives the team an opportunity to see how the story point scale aligns with the hours and ensures in a practical way that those hours are available in the upcoming sprint.

 Project sponsors and product owners sometimes want to convert the story point scale to hours or some other metric for their own purposes.
 For example, take the project sponsor on a web content management implementation project who was very pleased when she found a way to convert the team’s story points to hours but got fired before the project was finished – partly because the project was late, but also because she used her own scale to second-guess the team’s estimates and progress.

 The sizing scale is first and foremost for the use and benefit of the agile team – they are accountable for their commitments and need a simple and reliable way of estimating the work and their capacity.
 The iterative cycles of agile ensure that this method becomes more reliable with each sprint.
-The product owner, project sponsor and leadership team also leverage the sizing scale to make critical decisions and ensure realistic commitments to internal and external customers.
+The product owner, project sponsor, and leadership team also leverage the sizing scale to make critical decisions and ensure realistic commitments to internal and external customers.
 Through effective sizing and prioritization, agile organizations can consistently improve and realize rapid value creation.

 Shawn Belling, M.S., PMP, PMI-ACP, CSP, is a globally-experienced project management practitioner and instructor.
 He is a senior consultant for Farwell Project Advisors LLC and has held executive and management roles in software, consulting, bio-pharma, manufacturing, and regulatory compliance sectors.
 Shawn is also adjunct faculty at the University of Wisconsin with over 25 years of project and program management leadership experience.
 He teaches, speaks and consults on various project management topics and was awarded a PMI Kerzner Scholarship in 2008.
 Shawn writes about methodologies and project planning.